 Your load testing with Azure Pipelines can also take advantage of container support and the ability to deploy to any cloud service - not just Azure.

 But ultimately, here’s why we like Azure DevOps: it’s developer-centric.
-When we work with teams, we often find that developers can take a back seat to the operations folks.
-Instead, the strong Visual Studio heritage of Azure DevOps makes the developers at least equals on the team, especially around load testing as part of CI/CD.
+This matches our k6 philosophy to have a developer-friendly performance testing tool that can be used early in the software development lifecycle.
+The strong Visual Studio heritage of Azure DevOps empowers developers, especially around load testing as part of CI/CD.

 Check out Azure DevOps and let us know how your Load Impact load testing integration turns out.